tobiasroessler/lilota-django/README.md

 # lilota-django

 Light weight solution for long running tasks when using Django.
+A detailed description about lilota can be found [here](https://github.com/tobiasroessler/lilota).

 ## Installation